Survival International: Campaigns

-Survival International campaigns for the uncontacted tribes in the territory of Peru, many unidentified Indigenous people in Brazil, Russia, West Papua, and about 30 tribes in several countries in South America, Africa, and Asia.
+Survival International campaigns alongside Indigenous people around the world.
+Its current campaigns are in the Americas, Africa and Asia and the Pacific.
 They select their cases based on a criterion the organisation has established, which depends on a wide range of factors, such as the reliability and continuity of the information, the gravity of the situation the tribe in question is facing, the degree to which they believe their work can make a real difference, the degree to which improvements in this area would have a knock on effect for others, whether any other organisation is already working on the case, and whether they are sure of what the people themselves want.

 A common threat to the tribes for which Survival campaigns is the invasion of their lands for exploration of resources.
 This invariably leads to forced relocation, loss of sustainability and forced changes in their way of living.
 Usually, this is accompanied by diseases from the contact with the outsiders for which they have an unprepared immune system – this threat alone can wipe out entire tribes.
 Logging and/or cattle ranchers have affected most of these tribes, from South America, Africa, to Australasia.
 The Arhuaco, in Colombia, have drug plantations, associated with crossfire from guerilla wars between cartel and government interests.
 The Ogiek, in Kenya, have tea plantations, and the Amungme in Indonesia, the San in Botswana, the Dongria Kondh in India, and the Palawan in the Philippines have mining fields.

 Countries which have Indigenous peoples for whom Survival campaigns.
 This map represents about 5 million Indigenous people.
 There are over 300 million Indigenous people in the world, with an estimated over 100 uncontacted tribes.

-Survival international has also pointed out in their campaigns against the assault on their way of living the effect of the work of missionaries.
 The Arhuaco, Ayoreo, Aborigines, the Innu, and several tribes in West Papua have all suffered direct attacks on their culture from what, in the perspective of Survival, may constitute good intention, but nevertheless is destructive to their lives.
-The children of the Khanty and Wanniyala-Aetto have been kidnapped to be raised in foreign religions and culture.
-In the long run, these practices are successful in assimilating and destroying a group of people.